Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/README.md

 > **NOTE:** Although there are generated parameter markdowns for Azure Commercial Cloud, this same module can still be used in Azure China.
 Example parameter are in the [parameters](./parameters/) folder.

 <!-- markdownlint-disable -->
-> NOTE: When deploying using the `parameters/vwanConnectivity.parameters.all.bicepparam` you must update the `parPrivateDnsZones` parameter by replacing the `xxxxxx` placeholders with the deployment region.
+> NOTE: When deploying using the relevant parameter file you must update the `parPrivateDnsZones` parameter by replacing the `xxxxxx` placeholders with the deployment region.
 Failure to do so will cause these services to be unreachable over private endpoints.
 > For example, if deploying to East US the following zone entries:
 > - `privatelink.xxxxxx.azmk8s.io`
 > - `privatelink.xxxxxx.backup.windowsazure.com`